 Percentage of undergraduates receiving financial aid: 1%

-California State University, Chico was founded in 1887 and is one of the oldest public institutions in the California State University system.
+California State University, Chico, was founded in 1887 and is one of the oldest public institutions in the California State University system.
 With over 400 undergraduate and graduate degree programs, it offers a wide range of educational opportunities.
-The university is located in Chico, California, approximately 90 miles north of the state capital, Sacramento.
+The most popular fields of study among students include business, computer technology, education, and public affairs.
+According to the statistics, the average cost after financial aid is much lower than other universities, but only 1% of its undergraduates can receive financial aid.

 5. University of Maine at Farmington